To qualify for the accommodations from the Accessibility Resources Office, a student must:

-- Students are responsible for notifying DSS staff if reasonable accommodations are not implemented in an effective and timely way.
+- Students are responsible for notifying ARO staff if reasonable accommodations are not implemented in an effective and timely way.

 - Students who believe the University has not met its obligations under the ADA should consult with the Office Affirmative Action at 812-237-8954.

 Students requesting accommodations must provide documentation of their disability.
 Documentation consists of a recent evaluation by an appropriate professional that relates the current impact of the condition to the request for accommodations.
 If the documentation is incomplete or inadequate, ARO may exercise its right to require additional documentation.
 Any cost of obtaining additional documentation is the responsibility of the student.
 All documentation must appear on letterhead and be typed, signed, dated and clearly state the assessor’s name, title, and professional credentials.